|

 • Remove from heat and whisk in honey, Worcestershire sauce, and thyme butter.

-• Let honey glaze stand until ham has baked.
+• Let the honey glaze stand until the ham has baked.

 • Discard foil and parchment paper from ham.

-• If there is no liquid in the roasting pan, add 1 cup water (liquid will prevent glaze from burning in the pan and will become a delicious pan sauce).
+• If there is no liquid in the roasting pan, add 1 cup of water (the liquid will prevent the glaze from burning in the pan and will become a delicious pan sauce).

 • Brush ham with half of the honey glaze, then bake, uncovered, for 30 minutes.

-• Brush with remaining glaze and bake until glaze is deep golden-brown and ham is heated through, about 30 minutes more.
+• Brush with the remaining glaze and bake until the glaze is deep golden-brown and the ham is heated through, about 30 minutes more.

 • Remove from the oven and place the ham on a cutting board.
-Let the meat rest for at least 10 minutes prior to carving.
+Let the meat rest for at least 10 minutes before carving.

 • Pour the liquid from the roasting pan into a bowl.
 Serve on the side to spoon over slices of ham, if desired.
 Enjoy.